 I have always been fat, though it took me until my mid-twenties to not just accept that fact, but begin to embrace it.
-Like many of the contributing writers and artists in editor Angie Manfredi‘s fat-positive anthology, The (Other) F Word: A Celebration of the Fat & Fabulous, I rarely saw positive fat representation in the media I consumed.
+Like many of the contributing writers and artists in editor Angie Manfredi‘s fat-positive anthology, The (Other) F Word: A Celebration of the Fat & Fierce, I rarely saw positive fat representation in the media I consumed.
 I certainly didn’t find or experience fat community; it was par for the course to be mocked and belittled for my weight all through elementary, middle, and high school — even in college, I was hyper-aware of taking up “too much” space, especially in those tiny desks that always squished my stomach and made it hard to breathe.

 Had this incredible anthology been available to me as a kid, I have no doubt that it would have changed my entire life.
 I admit, I’m biased: several members of the extended Fatventure Mag family are involved in this anthology, including two of our contributing artists, Jiji Knight and Shelby Bergen.
 But that’s not the only reason this anthology feels so radical.
 As Manfredi puts it in her introduction: